The Girl Who Loved Two Princes

 "How untoward.
 Is this to be how you would form such an alliance?
 We have not even been given the opportunity for us all to say hello," said Queen Mary.

-With these words, Queen Mary gave a meaningful look to Zoey, whose knees promptly began to buckle.
+With these words, Queen Mary gave me a meaningful look, and my knees promptly began to buckle.

-Zoey was not a woman easily unnerved, but something was afoot here and she felt she had something to do with it.
-And although she knew not what it was, she could not stop the bad feeling from settling in the pit of her stomach.
-She might have dropped or fainted under the queen’s scrutiny, had it not been for her brother's hand on her arm, giving her a tight squeeze.
-Her eyes darted to his face, and she glared.
+I was not easily unnerved, but something was afoot here and I felt I had something to do with it.
+And although I knew not what it was, I could not stop the bad feeling from settling in the pit of my stomach.
+I might have dropped or fainted under the queen’s scrutiny, had it not been for my brother's hand on my arm, giving me a tight squeeze.
+My eyes darted to his face, and I glared.

 With an eyebrow raised in annoyance, Bart said, "Your Majesty, allow me to introduce Lady Zoey from the House of Arden."

-Queen Mary looked Zoey over for several moments as King Henry and Duke Arden continued a silent conversation, locked in a competitive glare as though to stare each other to death.
+Queen Mary looked me over for several moments as King Henry and Duke Arden continued a silent conversation, locked in a competitive glare as though to stare each other to death.

 "I suppose she must do, being that you have no legitimate daughter, born and bred as noble," Queen Mary said at last.

 At this, Duchess Arden saw red.
-Perhaps it was simply in her nature to see red, but just now, she saw more than red.
-Just now, Queen Mary was crimson and might be ash at any moment.
-How dare Mary insult the House of Arden?
-How dare she mock her for not knowing of the existence of George's love child?
-Mary, who had herself—
+Perhaps it was simply in her nature to see red.
+Queen Mary might have been ash at any moment.

 "Not quite.
 What about your side?
 She is my only daughter.
 I should hope you would pay me the courtesy of presenting to me the man whom you would have me wed her to, prior to such an engagement," said Duke Arden.

 The duke said this frankly and equally, without emotion.
-It was perhaps for this reason that it took Zoey a moment to understand.
-And when her brain did once again function, she spat out the word engagement like every letter was a hot coal.
+It was perhaps for this reason that it took me a moment to understand.
+And when my brain did once again function, I spat out the word engagement like every syllable was a hot coal.

 "Insolent child!"
 Duchess Arden exclaimed.